 - Inaccurate administration of field sobriety tests

 - Violation of your Miranda rights against self-incrimination

 - Witnesses attest to your sobriety or your abstinence from intoxicants prior to the arrest

 - Proof of mental alertness at the time of arrest

 Contact Our Jonesboro DWI Attorney

 Bryce Cook has a well-earned reputation for negotiating successful outcomes.
-If at all possible, he will get the DWI charges against you dismissed.
-He is an excellent negotiator, so if winning a dismissal is not achievable, he will work out a plea bargain with the prosecution to have your charges lowered and any fees or other penalties lessened.
+As an excellent negotiator, he will work out a plea bargain with the prosecution to have your charges lowered and any fees or other penalties lessened.
 Contact him at the Law Offices of Bryce Cook as soon as possible.
 He knows what a difficult time this is for you and he will make sure you don’t have to go through it alone, providing not only excellent legal representation but strong personal support.